-If you help one of the villagers find his old tooth (another villager has it) he will give you a clear tip on where to look.
+If you help one of the villagers to find his old tooth (another villager will have it) he will give you a clear tip on where to look.

 The tooth in the game is based on an actual find from Uppåkra.
-It was found by 11 year old Ines in 2019.
+It was found by 11-year-old Ines in 2019.

-Go to
+Go to https://uppakra.se/minecraft/facts-about-uppakra

-https://uppakra.se/minecraft/facts -about-uppakra